chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 When including the surface tension force in the resolution of the Navier-Stokes equations, the numerical computation of the curvature can give rise to parasitic flows near the interface between the two fluids.
 To avoid such spurious currents, the phase fraction gradient and curvature are filtered using projection steps, as presented in section :ref:`Normal and curvature computations`.

 The static bubble case is a relevant case to study the spurious currents, since the analytical solution is zero for the velocity.
-Therefore, nonzero velocities in the computed velocity field are considered as spurious currents [`2 <https://doi.org/10.1002/fld.2643>`_].
+Therefore, non-zero velocities in the computed velocity field are considered as spurious currents [`2 <https://doi.org/10.1002/fld.2643>`_].
 The analytical pressure drop between the interior (:math:`p_{int}`) and exterior (:math:`p_{ext}`) of the bubble is given by the Young-Laplace relation:

 .. math::